MrJonRoberts/class_coding_folders_with_git/README.md

 # CLASS CODING WITH GIT
-This repository contains some scripts that are used to create a branch for each student in the class and then have a save (commit and push) script to run.
+This repository contains scripts used to create a branch for each student in the class and then run a save (commit and push) script.
 Using Git: Teaching Digital Technology.

 Requirements: